 Credit Card Debt Consolidation: What You Need to Know

-Debt consolidation is something to definitely consider as one of your New Year’s Resolutions.
+Debt consolidation and in particular credit card debt consolidation is something to definitely consider as one of your New Year’s Resolutions.
 Here are some key points to mull over before you pursue debt repair:

 1. Every Case is Unique

 Every single case is unique.
 Debt consolidation isn’t some one-size-fits-all solution that fits every single person and their problems.
 First ask yourself: how much debt do I have?
 Gather all of your credit card statements, and add up how much debt you owe your creditors.
 How much can you pay per month?
 The goal is to pay off debt quickly, managing as much as you can per month without breaking the bank.
 How long is the low-APR window?
 A longer APR window gives you time to pay off the debt before the rates go back to normal.